Kanisorn-S/Buckshot_dev/README.md

 - `starting.py`, `ending.py`, `rules.py` - Contains functions that display different menus.
 Return an int that signifies the program's state, which is used by `main.py` to correctly display different menus
 ### How it works
 - `main.py` - Display the correct menu by running different functions based on the current state of the program.
 Check for button press to change state by utilizing the pygwidgets.CustomButton.handleEvent method.
 Initializes a gameManager when in game state and passes events into the GameManager.handleEvent method
 - `gameManager.py` - Initializes players, a gun, and an itemStack.
 Keep tracks of each object's status and makes appropriate update in the update method.
-Handles user's input, including aiming the gun, firing, and using items, throught the handleEvent method
+Handles user's input, including aiming the gun, firing, and using items, throught the handleEvent method.
+Draws all the appropriate objects

 ## Contributing